ENAI Working Group

 Members

-• Irene Glendinning, Coventry University, United Kingdom (head)
+• Irene Glendinning, United Kingdom (head)

 • Sarah Elaine Eaton, University of Calgary, Canada (deputy-head)